rmakara/PMTools/README.md

 * The script does not look for duplicates.
 * If you run the script 2 times then you will duplicate worklogs in Jira.

+## Rewrite tasks from Github to Toggl

+It is the first step in our process.
+The script lets you to rewrite Github issues to Toggl.
+By doing that you are able to use some kind of autocomplete in Toggl to add your time entries to specified Github task.